-All Linksys firmware upgrades are posted on the Linksys website at www.linksys.com, where they can be downloaded for free.
-To upgrade the Gateway's firmware, use the Administration tab of the Gateway's webbased utility.
+All Linksys firmware upgrades are posted on the Linksys international website at www.linksys.com/international, where they can be downloaded for free.
+To upgrade the Gateway's firmware, use the Administration tab of the

+Appendix A: Troubleshooting Frequently Asked Questions Gateway's web-based utility.
 If the Gateway's Internet connection is working well, there is no need to download a newer firmware version, unless that version contains new features that you would like to use.